abhisheks008/ML-Crate/Billionares Statistics Analysis Model/model/README.md

 # DESCRIPTION

 This project was about analysing different parameters of relation to billionares.
-I was able to make conclusions related to the gender, demographics, age etc of the billionares.
+I was able to make conclusions related to the gender, demographics, age etc of the billionaires.

 # WHAT I HAD DONE